irfanhakim-as/homelab-wiki/topics/home-assistant.md

    - Either before deploying, of which you will need to pre-create the directory (i.e. `/mnt/smb/docker/home-assistant/config`), or after deployment - update the Home Assistant configuration based on the [recommended configuration options](#recommended-configurations).

+3. Go through the [post-installation setup steps](#post-install-setup) to complete the HA server setup.

+### Post-Install Setup

+This details the post-installation steps of the HA server for a complete setup:

+1. Launch the HA server web interface at `http://<ha-server-host>:8123` (i.e. `http://192.168.0.106:8123`) on a web browser.

+2. In the initial onboarding **Welcome!** view, click the **CREATE MY SMART HOME** button.

+3. Set up an administrator account for managing the HA server by configuring the following in the provided **Create user** form:

+   - Name: Set the name of the HA admin user (i.e. `Admin`)
+   - Username: Set a unique, descriptive username for the HA admin user (i.e. `admin`)
+   - Password: Set a secure password for the HA admin user
+   - Confirm password: Confirm the password you have set for the HA admin user

+    Submit the form by clicking the **CREATE ACCOUNT** button.

+4. In the **Home location** view, locate your home address location using the provided **Search address** field, and click the **NEXT** button.

+5. In the **Help us help you** view, select any telemetry data you wish to share with the HA project, otherwise leave them all disabled, and click the **NEXT** button.

+6. At the end of the onboarding process, click the **FINISH** button to complete the initial setup.

-3. **(Optional)** On the same host system where you have deployed your HA stack, [deploy and set up a VS Code Server (Code-server) stack](#install-code-server-as-a-docker-container) so it could be used to configure the HA configuration files from within the HA server.
+7. **(Optional)** On the same host system where you have deployed your HA stack, [deploy and set up a VS Code Server (Code-server) stack](#install-code-server-as-a-docker-container) so it could be used to configure the HA configuration files from within the HA server.

-4. **(Optional)** [Install and set up the HACS integration](#install-hacs-on-home-assistant-container) on the HA server as a means to install custom elements and integrations on the server, graphically.
+8. **(Optional)** [Install and set up the HACS integration](#install-hacs-on-home-assistant-container) on the HA server as a means to install custom elements and integrations on the server, graphically.

-5. **(Optional)** On the same host system where you have deployed your HA stack, [deploy and set up a Zigbee2MQTT (Z2M) stack](#install-z2m-as-a-docker-container) to manage and use Zigbee devices on the HA server.
+9. **(Optional)** On the same host system where you have deployed your HA stack, [deploy and set up a Zigbee2MQTT (Z2M) stack](#install-z2m-as-a-docker-container) to manage and use Zigbee devices on the HA server.

 ---